Pylons/deform/docs/validation.rst

 Form level validation
 =====================

-Sometimes you might need to do complex validation where :py:func:`colander.deferred` pattern complicates thing too much.
+Sometimes you might need to do complex validation where a :py:func:`colander.deferred` pattern complicates things too much.
 You might just want to do the validation within your view.
-Here is an example how to do it.
+Here is an example of how to do it.

 .. code-block:: python

     class NewsletterSend(CSRFSchema):
-        """Send a news letter."""
+        """Send a newsletter."""

         preview = colander.SchemaNode(colander.Boolean(), description="Is this a preview send.", default=True)